gbv/coli-conc.gbv.de/en/coli-ana.md

 [What is the difference?](#faq)
 {% endsmall %}

+A snapshot with 473.161 decomposed DDC numbers from K10plus catalogue is made available as open data at <https://doi.org/10.5281/zenodo.10569320>.

 A German summary of coli-ana and its application can be found [in this article (spring 2022)](https://coli-conc.gbv.de/de/blog/2022/02/04/coli-ana/).

 {% endsection %}